FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 To ensure that elementary flows included in a process are FEDEFL flows, open up the flow information by double clicking a flow and check the description field.
 The description will include a statement such as this "From FedElemFlowList_1.0.1.
 Flow Class: Chemicals.
 Not a preferred flow." if it is a FEDEFL flow.
 :::

-{term}`Technosphere Flows <technosphere flow>`: Should be newly created flows based on the [ILCD naming convention](#name-mandatory).
+{term}`Technosphere Flows <technosphere flow>`: Flows should be based on the [ILCD naming convention](#name-mandatory).
 Read about technosphere flow alignment on the FLCAC [here](https://flcac-admin.github.io/FLCAC-docs/datasubmissionhandbook#technosphere-flow-alignment).

 **Example(s)**
 ![alt text](img/tech_flow_names.png)